Saturday, November 24, 2007

 Lesson 3: Work, work, work

 Sheela Murthy heads a 60-person law firm near Baltimore and grosses millions of dollars a year, enabling her to indulge her greatest pleasure, charitable giving.
 She arrived from India in 1985, dead broke and 24.
-She had, however, a secret weapon: her willingness to work long hours.
+She had, however, a secret weapon: her willingness to work long hours."I can work 18 hours a day and really turn it out," she says.
+"I am very ambitious."

 In the U.S., hard work produces "immediate results," unlike back home in her day where, she says, no one -- least of all a woman -- could get established without connections.
 (Intuit's study finds immigrant women start businesses at a rate almost twice that of native-born American women.)